helencho/helencho.github.io/resume.md

 ### [Coalition For Queens](https://www.c4q.nyc/accesscode/)

-**Full Stack Development Fellowship**
+**Full Stack Web Development Fellowship**

 *Sept 2017 - Present*

-Intensive 10-month project-based Full Stack development curriculum designed by engineers from Vice, Facebook, Yahoo, Artsy, and LinkedIn.
+An intensive 10-month project-based Full Stack development curriculum designed by engineers from Vice, Facebook, Yahoo, Artsy, and LinkedIn.
+Graduates are prepared with both technical and professional skills and have been hired as developers at leading companies such as Pinterest, JP Morgan, and Spotify.

 ### Choe & Oh, P.C.